ucsb-cs156/m23/lab/team02a.md

 Coding Tasks:
 * Adding 4 to 5 database tables (one per team member)
+* Adding database migration files for each of the new tables
 * Setting up CRUD (Create, Read, Update, Destroy) operations for each of those tables
 * Adding backend test coverage for all of that